coderefinery/reproducible-python/content/version-control/merging.md

 open a new pull request with a new change but this time the base repository should be the upstream one.

-In other words, you now send a pull request across repositories: from your fork to the original repository.
+In other words, you now send a pull request **across repositories**: from your fork to the original repository.

 Another thing that is different now is that you might not have permissions to